drBenway/pixi-vn-wiki/start/character.md

 To initialize a character, you need to create a new instance of the `CharacterBaseModel` class and add it into a game character dictionary, when the game is initialized.

-For create a new instance of `CharacterBaseModel` you need to pass:
+For create a new instance of `CharacterBaseModel` you need the following parameters:

-* `id`: A unique identifier for the character.
+* `id`: A unique identifier for the character (string).
 It is used to reference the character in the game (must be unique).
+If you want to create a [character with an emotion, you can pass an object](#character-emotions).
-* `props`: An object with the character's properties. `props` extends the `ICharacterBaseModel` interface.
+* `props`: An object with the character's properties. `props` extends the `CharacterBaseModelProps` interface.
 The properties are:
   * `name`: The character's name. ( Required )
   * `surname`: The character's surname. ( Optional )
   * `age`: The character's age. ( Optional )